 10. A company store works perfectly for customer loyalty programs.
 Send an invitation to clients with login credentials and let them select an appropriate gift using earned points. (see this example).

 11. Every new employee loves swag, but you can really make an impression by letting them create their own Welcome Kit.
-Provide new hires a login and budget, and then let them select from a catalog of items housed in your store.
+Provide new hires a login and budget, and then let them select from a catalog of products housed in your store.
 Bonus: you can include other onboarding materials with their gift!

 12. A similar approach works for employee recognition programs.
 People Ops assigns an allowance to the recipient’s user profile and grants them access to the “Rewards Store.”
-Users can then log in with their existing company store credentials and shop for their own gift.
+Users can then log in with their existing company store credentials and email and shop for their own gift.

 13. Gearing up for a large virtual event?
-Give registered attendees a login to a custom-themed area within your company store where they can download literature before the show (You can use swag as an incentive).
+Give registered attendees a login to a custom-themed area within your company store where they can download literature before the show or capture emails (You can use swag as an incentive).
 Reporting will reveal aggregate trends as well as the interests of each attendee.

 The Bottom Line